kuvivek/drivingTheoryInGermany/README.md

 432. Where is stopping prohibited?
 ✅ Outside parking areas on autobahns and clearways for motor vehicles only
 ✅ Near or on sharp bends
-❌At bus stops
+❌ At bus stops
 **Comment**:  Stopping bans serve the flow and safety of traffic.
 For this reason, it is not permitted to stop on highways and motorways
 outside of parking spaces and around sharp bends.

 433. What must you remember when towing?
 ✅ The distance between the vehicles must not exceed 5 m
-❌Motorcycles may only be towed with a fixed connection
+❌ Motorcycles may only be towed with a fixed connection
 ✅ Tow-rope/tow-bar must be clearly marked
 **Comment**:  A tow rope or tow bar is difficult for other road users to see.
 You must therefore mark the rope or tow bar, e.g. with a red cloth.
 In this way, other road users, e.g. pedestrians who want to cross the road between the two vehicles, are visually warned.
-A small distance
-between the towing and towed vehicle ❌maximum 5m ❌supports this precautionary measure.
+A small distance between the towing and towed vehicle - maximum 5m - supports this precautionary measure.

 434. What is the maximum length of time you are allowed to stop at a bus stop provided you do not present an obstruction to buses?
 Answer: 3 minutes

 435. Where may you park here?
 In my direction of travel
-❌on the right-hand hard shoulder only
+❌ on the right-hand hard shoulder only
-❌on the left-hand hard shoulder only
+❌ on the left-hand hard shoulder only
 ✅ on the left and right-hand hard shoulders
-**Comment**:  Parking is permitted on both sides of streets with only one direction of travel (one-way streets), in this case on the left and
-right-hand hard shoulder.
+**Comment**:  Parking is permitted on both sides of streets with only one direction of travel (one-way streets), in this case on the left and right-hand hard shoulder.

 436. Where is stopping prohibited?  ----IMP
 ✅ On pedestrian crossings and up to 5 m before pedestrian crossings
-❌Over manholes and other road covers
+❌ Over manholes and other road covers
-❌Immediately behind pedestrian crossings
+❌ Immediately behind pedestrian crossings
 **Comment**:  Stopping is a voluntary interruption of the journey that is not caused by the traffic situation or an order.
 Stopping is prohibited where the “No stopping” sign prescribes it.
 Stopping is also prohibited on crosswalks and up to 5 m in front of them.

 437. What does it mean when the flashing blue light of a vehicle is switched on but not the siren?
-❌A breakdown vehicle is on duty and on its way to its destination
+❌ A breakdown vehicle is on duty and on its way to its destination
 ✅ Warning of fire-brigade in action
 ✅ Warning of an accident or other dangers
 **Comment**:  Blue flashing light without emergency horn warns at accident sites or other police, fire department and other emergency sites.

 438. What is the right course of action now?
 I stop, switch off the engine and
-❌wait in the vehicle for the scene of the accident to be cleared
+❌ wait in the vehicle for the scene of the accident to be cleared
 ✅ exit the tunnel via the emergency exit
 ✅ leave the ignition key or transponder behind when leaving the vehicle
 **Comment**:  In the event of an accident with smoke in the tunnel, the following emergency rules apply: Immediately switch on the hazard